dpoindexter/react-virtual-root/README.md

 However, each of these React feature roots is isolated from each of the other roots on the page.
 Without a common ancestor, isolated React roots can't share context, event bubbling, or state.

-If you're using something to externalize state already (like Redux) and you don't care about event bubbling or context, you probably don't need this.
-Just use `ReactDOM.render` directly.
+If you're using external state already (like Redux) and you don't care about event bubbling or context, you might not need this.
+But it might still be helpful to be able to think of your page as a single React application.

 ## Virtual root
 Calling `ReactDOM.render(<App />, element)` puts React in charge of the contents of `element`.
 If element is the root node of an existing server-rendered page that's only partially migrated to React, that's going to cause a problem.  `react-virtual-root` uses portals to mount React-rendered features into specific subtrees, while keeping the existing DOM in place in all the other subtrees.
 You can treat your page as a single React application while porting more and more of the functionality into React.